buraglio/ipv6conntest/README.md

 # IPv6 Connectivity Test

 A basic web application for testing IPv4 and IPv6 connectivity.
 Should test basic connectivity, highlight better performing protocols, and provide a pass/fail for general IPv6 connectivity.
 A blatant copy of the functionality of the ip6.biz and test-ipv6.com sites.
-Given the change of test-ipv6.com going away, a simple open alternative is probably useful.
+Given the chance of test-ipv6.com going away, a simple open alternative is probably useful.

 ## Features